 For your “Peace of Mind”, all batteries from Century purchased through us, is protected by a comprehensive nationwide warranty.
-Motorists are assured of even greater protection since your Century car battery warranty, is supported by the leading sales and distribution network throughout Australia.
-This makes it easier to locate dealerships that can offer assistance when and where it’s needed most.
+Motorists are assured of even more excellent protection since your Century car battery warranty, is supported by the leading sales and distribution network throughout Australia.
+It makes it easier to locate dealerships that can offer assistance when and where it’s needed most.

 Your Century Car Battery Warranty Does Not Cover The Following